Psychoanalysis and Psychoanalytic Psychotherapy in London and Online

 In case we find that another analyst would be a better fit, I am able to refer you to a competent colleague.

-I welcome adults for individual psychoanalytic work only.
+I welcome adults for individual psychoanalytic work only and this clinical space is open and safe for Queer/Trans folk.

 Sessions can be in person or remote, via video call or phone.